 - Good teams ought also have a mix of people involved, and should be representative of the people who will be using the content.
 This diversity will help shape the resource through different lenses and perspectives, making it more applicable and useful to a range of users.

-- If the content you’re working on involves traditionally marginalised communities, make sure you have representatives from those communities involved from the beginning – always remember, “nothing about us without us.”
+- If the content you’re working on involves traditionally marginalized communities, make sure you have representatives from those communities involved from the beginning – always remember, “nothing about us without us.”

 - No two teams will be the same, and neither should their measures of success.
 A good team will define the intended outcomes of the project together, setting realistic goals for the group and for individuals based on the resources at hand.
 A team of five people might not be able to take on as much as a team of fifty, but that’s okay!
 Celebrate each completed task and milestone, and think of it as taking your team closer to the final goal.